 There’s nothing wrong with spending time off the bike of course, as long as you’re happy with your pace.
 But if you’re trying to cover more miles per day, here are some tips:

 - Be efficient with breaks.
 Stop less often and do several things at once (snack, remove jacket, put on sunscreen, and take a bathroom break) rather than stopping every time something comes up.

-- Get to know your gear setup, so you’re not always digging your jacket out from the innermost corner of your seat bag.
+- Pack thoughtfully and get to know your gear setup so you’re not always digging things out from the innermost corner of your seat bag.